yuanbei/Nars-Wiki/Revision-and-Choice-Rules.md

 <br/><br/>
 **2. <snow --> {white}>. %3/4, 4/5%** means snow has been observed white 3 times and there are 4 total observations
 <br/><br/>
 Now suppose these two tasks have disjoint evidential spaces that is they have no overlapping evidence then they can be summarized into a task with revised truth value.
 Basically the idea is to sum positive and total evidences and pick a function such that it appropriately maps new evidence to relevant _frequency_ and _confidence_ values.
-Such function is called **revision function**
+Such function is called **revision function**.
 <br/><br/>
 Serial number